nicodax/gn3_t2052/commands.md

 In order to allow the whole subnet to access the formation.lab zone, the resolver needs to know he can forward requests concerning that zone.
 On the resolver, uncomment the ```zone "formation.lab" { ... };``` block in the section ```# CUSTOM ZONES SECTION``` of the /etc/named/named.conf file

-At the moment, only the client knows ther is a resolver server in the subnet. edit the config file of all other server hosts and uncomment the line ```up echo nameserver 192.168.0.1 > /etc/resolv.conf```
+At the moment, only the client knows ther is a resolver server in the subnet. edit the config file of all other server hosts and uncomment the line ```up echo nameserver 192.168.0.1 > /etc/resolv.conf``` in the config files

 The server hosts won't know about this until you restart them.
 In order to save the configuration files and zone files, save the path to their respective directories :
 * on the resolver and soa servers, right_click > configure. select the Advanced section. in "Additional directories to make persistent [etc]" box, add ```/etc/bind/```